Skip to main content Skip to navigation

 All Posts All Tags

-Certain font-related CSS properties will render your site completely inaccessible if their value is declared using pixels even once.
+Certain font-related CSS properties will render your site far less accessible if you define their value using pixels.

 Which properties are affected?

-All of these properties must never ever be declared in pixels.
+All of these properties should never ever be declared in pixels.

 1. font-size